 The recovery position is designed to keep unconscious people safe by making sure their airway is kept clear and open.
 It also reduces the risk of any vomit or fluid causing them to choke.

-Use the recovery position when someone is unable to be aroused or is unresponsive.
-For example:
+Use the recovery position when someone is unable to be woken up or is unresponsive.
+For example if they:

-- does not respond to commands such as “open your eyes” or “squeeze my hand”
+- don't respond to commands such as “open your eyes” or “squeeze my hand”

-- does not react to you grasping and squeezing their shoulders firmly
+- don't react to you grasping and squeezing their shoulders firmly

 How to put someone in the recovery position